A Look At RESHOOT-R: Let The Shooting Begin / Amiga CD32 Review

 The first impression I got from playing RESHOOT-R was that this is a AAA title and that loads of people had worked hard and long on this one, everything from the graphics, music and the code screamed professionals and could have easily been mistaken for a high-quality title from Team17 or the likes back in the 90s.

-RESHOOT-R aims high, maybe too high for some people as the game have now ended up as a totally different game altogether, funnily enough, the game is now more in line with how I expected the first game to be before I tried it.
+RESHOOT-R aims high, maybe too high for some people, as the game has now ended up as a totally different game altogether.
+Funnily enough, the game is now more in line with how I expected the first game to be before I tried it.

-RESHOOT-R only require AGA and 2MB Chipram which means that it will work on everything from the CD32 to the most souped-up A4000 with 68060 CPU out there, you won’t notice any difference on upgraded hardware either as this game is meant to run fluid on the most basic AGA machines out there.
+RESHOOT-R only require AGA and 2MB Chipram, which means that it will work on everything from the CD32 to the most souped-up A4000 with 68060 CPU out there.
+You won’t notice any difference on upgraded hardware either, as this game is meant to run fluidly on the most basic AGA machines out there.

 When you start the game you will be met with a little opening and a nice picture before reaching the main menu which is rather simplistic yet effective, the only options you can do in the menu is to switch on or off the music and sound-fx (default setting is music+soundFx) and yes you will also see the high score list (which is saved in NVRAM on the CD32 or on your HDD if played from there on other hardware) and the credits screen.